What is Legionnaires disease?

 - The bacterium Legionella pneumophila and related bacteria are common in natural water sources such as rivers, lakes and reservoirs, but usually in low numbers.
 They will also be found in purpose-built water systems such as cooling towers, evaporative condensers, hot and cold water systems within domestic properties and spa pools.

-- Louvain Properties, Letting agents in Ebbw Vale, have their own qualified person to complete the risk assessments on the Landlord’s behalf.
+- Louvain Properties have their own qualified person to complete the risk assessments on the Landlord’s behalf.